yaegashi/msgraph.go/README.md

 in contrast to [the official code generator][Microsoft Graph SDK Code Generator] heavily relying on C# and non-portable .NET Framework.

+## Changes

+- **2019-11-02: Library API breaking changes:** Since #1 gets merged every request method should take a ctx for the first arg.
+You can pass a nil for it to use the default ctx kept in http.Client.

 ## Usage

 You can choose API version when importing `msgraph` package: